rsyslog/rsyslog/source/configuration/converting_to_new_format.rst

 Sometimes modules provide global settings.
 In |FmtObsoleteName| format these are given in individual lines **after** the \$ModLoad.
 In |FmtAdvancedName| format they are given inside the module object.
-This makes it much clearer which module they belong to and that they actually are global parameters (in constrast to per-action or per-listener parameters).
+This makes it much clearer which module they belong to and that they actually are global parameters (in contrast to per-action or per-listener parameters).
 A typical example is `imtcp`::

    $ModLoad imtcp